MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/get-started.md

 - Your system must be set up for Power Platform integration.
 For more information, see [Prerequisites for setting up add-ins](../../../fin-ops-core/dev-itpro/power-platform/add-ins-overview.md#prerequisites-for-setting-up-add-ins) and [Set up add-ins](../../../fin-ops-core/dev-itpro/power-platform/add-ins-overview.md#set-up-add-ins).

-### Enable the Planning Optimization Add-in license
+### Enable the Planning Optimization license

-To use the Planning Optimization Add-in, you must enable its configuration key.
+To use Planning Optimization, you must enable its configuration key.
 To do so:

 1. In Supply Chain Management, go to **System administration \> Setup \> License configuration**.
 1. On the **Configuration keys** tab, select the check box for **Planning Optimization**.